Anshika101/Minor_Dissertation/README.md

 ML-based: Logistic Regression and Random Forest.
 DL-based: LSTM Classifier, CNN and Transfomer.

-This project was conducted with significant guidance from prior research and insights drawn from various peer-reviewed research papers particularly from -"MULTIMODAL SPEECH EMOTION RECOGNITION AND AMBIGUITY RESOLUTION", by GAURAV SAHU which provided a strong theoretical and methodological foundation for the work.
+This project was conducted with significant guidance from prior research and insights drawn from various peer-reviewed research papers particularly from -"MULTIMODAL SPEECH EMOTION RECOGNITION AND AMBIGUITY RESOLUTION", by [Gaurav Sahu](https://github.com/Anshika101/Minor_Dissertation/blob/main/Paper%20Review.pdf) which provided a strong theoretical and methodological foundation for the work.

-For a more detailed explanation, please check the report.
+For a more detailed explanation, please check the [report](https://github.com/Anshika101/Minor_Dissertation/blob/main/Report%20(1).pdf).